 Enjoying the benefits of market gains while keeping your losses low might be difficult if not impossible with traditional assets such as stocks and bonds.
 But a fixed index annuity—essentially a type of insurance product—might help you pursue both, assuming you can accept limiting your upside in exchange for downside portfolio protection.

 An annuity is a contract between an investor and an insurance company that’s designed to provide a steady income stream.
 You buy an annuity, either paying all at once or over time.
 After a predetermined waiting period (which can be long or short, depending on the annuity), you begin receiving regular income.
-There are many different types of annuities, so here’s some basic information on annuities to help get you up to speed.

 A fixed index annuity is a different kind of beast—a hybrid of a couple types of annuities.
 Similar to a traditional “fixed deferred” annuity, it’s designed to provide regular interest payments.
 But instead of being fixed, the interest earned is tied to an index or indices—kind of like a variable annuity.
 Because it’s linked to an index, you may participate in some of the underlying indices’ positive returns, but—unlike most variable annuities—you’re also protected during negative years.

 Most fixed index annuities have both a “performance cap” on positive returns (a ceiling on your upside) and a “floor” to protect you from negative returns.